brevis-network/prover-network-contracts/docs/staking.md

 # Vault-Based Staking System

-A staking system with isolated per-prover vaults, time-delayed unstaking, slashing protection, and reward distribution.
+A staking system with isolated per-prover vaults, time-delayed unstaking, proportional slashing, and reward distribution.

 ## Table of Contents